pemn/vtk_merge_meshes/README.md

 The folder must have execute permissions.
 On Windows this means a folder outside the user directories, because locations such as Downloads, Documents, Desktop, etc do not allow .cmd files to run.
 ![downloadcode](assets/downloadcode.png?raw=true)
 ## Run
 The simplest way to run is to execute (double click on windows explorer) the supplied [script name].cmd file.
-This batch script shoud detect a WinPython distribution and use it automatically to call the main py file (vtk_reserves.py).
+This batch script shoud detect a WinPython distribution and use it automatically to call the main py file ([script name].py).
 For other distributions, manually call the main script by using the following command in the distro eqivalent of  **Python Command Prompt** (not any kind of Python Interpreter!):
 `python vtk_merge_meshes.py`
 Either way the user interface should appear.